malmstein/malmstein.github.io/source/_posts/2015-03-28-introducing-yahnac-where-rxjava-meets-content-providers.markdown

 Not so long ago Y Combinator [announced](http://blog.ycombinator.com/hacker-news-api) a long awaited [API for Hacker News](https://github.com/HackerNews/API).
 Although it was pretty basic and simple, the most exciting piece of news to me was that the API was built using [Firebase](https://www.firebase.com/).

-In terms of features, **Yahnac allows you to read all Hacker News content from Hacker News from Top Stories to Jobs**.
+In terms of features, **Yahnac allows you to read all Hacker News content from Top Stories to Jobs**.
 On top of that, **you'll be able to add Bookmarks** and keep them as long as you like.

 If you are interested in knowing how **Yahnac** has been built, please do Read on!